janosgyerik/homepage/_posts/2013-06-20-add-disqus-to-your-wordpress-or-other-blog.markdown

 To get started using Disqus on your blog:
 <ol>
-	<li><a href="http://disqus.com/">Create an account</a> if you don't have one already</li>
+	<li>[Create an account](http://disqus.com/) if you don't have one already</li>
-	<li>Register your site on <a href="https://disqus.com/admin/signup/">https://disqus.com/admin/signup/</a> and follow the steps for WordPress or whichever other publishing platform you use.
+	<li>Register your site on [https://disqus.com/admin/signup/](https://disqus.com/admin/signup/) and follow the steps for WordPress or whichever other publishing platform you use.
 At least with WordPress, the steps were very accurate and easy to follow, a smooth process.
 Disqus gives you a pretty cool dashboard with many interesting settings.</li>
 	<li>You can import your existing comments, Disqus reminds you of this during setup</li>
 </ol>
 By default Disqus shows ads, supposedly for your benefit, which is not so cool.
 Luckily it's easy enough to switch it off on the Disqus admin.
 In case Disqus doesn't really work out, you can export comments and import to something else later (or back to your WordPress).